thingsiplay/tochd/README.md

 and would try to convert each .iso file on it's own.
 As a workaround all .iso files in the archive are ignored when a sheet type such as CUE or GDI files are found.

+Somtimes .cue or .iso files found in an archive have a different name than the archive filename itself.
+Sometimes one of them lack important informations and you need to determine which of them is "correct".
+In example translations could have important information encoded in the filename of the .cue, which would be lost, as the .CHD file is automatically renamed to match the .zip or .7z archive in example.
+Use in such situations option `-R` (short for `--no-rename`) to prevent that and leave the original files name found inside the archive.

+There are cases where the audio files can be a different format than what the .cue (or .gdi) files expect.
+In example there are cases where the audio files are in .ape format and need to be converted to .wav first.
+If you are unsure about this, then look into any provided readme file or the .cue sheet itself.
+Then convert them before handing it over to .chd conversion.